drblue9001/blockchain-backpack/website/part2.md

 }
 ```

-This is obviously an implementation of an interface.
+This is an implementation of an interface.
 Ideally, how would a user invoke this contract?

 ```cpp
 // As a user who owns |paint_can_id| and |painted_item_id|:
 backpack.UseItem([paint_can_id, item_to_paint_id]);
 ```

 We can have these sort of shorthand semantics by associating a piece of extension code with an item.
-Up until this point, I haven't mentioned how much of the TF2 item schema would have to be written onto the blockchain, versus served traditionally.

 ```cpp
 contract Backpack {                     // Continued.